CarPartFinderPro/CarPartFinderPro/README.md

 # CarPartFinderPro

+A web platform for posting car part listings, with a focus on parts for imported American cars and vehicles with hard-to-find parts.

-## Założenia projektowe:
+## Project Goals:

-1. Co chcemy stworzyć? - Stworzenie platformy webowej umożliwiającej dodawanie ogłoszeń dla części do aut.
-2. W jakim celu chcemy to stworzyć? - Chcemy rozpowszechnić dostępność części do aut sprowadzanych z Ameryki oraz pojazdów z trudno dostępnymi częściami.
-3. W jaki sposób chcemy to stworzyć?:
+1. **What are we creating?** - A web platform that allows users to post listings for car parts.
+2. **Why are we creating this?** - To increase the availability of parts for imported American cars and vehicles with hard-to-find parts.
+3. **How are we creating this?**:

-- a) Wstępnie zakładamy stack technologiczny: Django - Python, Vue.js, PostgreSQL.
+    - a) Initial technology stack: Django - Python, Vue.js, PostgreSQL.
-- b) Narzędzia do rysowania diagramów dla stworzenia algorytmu działania zespołu i scenariuszy wykorzystania aplikacji przez użytkownika.
+    - b) Diagramming tools for creating team workflows and user application use-case scenarios.
-- c) Narzędzia do śledzenia zadań, jak np.
-Trello.
+    - c) Task tracking tools such as Trello.

-## Autorzy projektu:
+## Project Authors:

 - Wiktoria Kuprańska
 - Hubert Fijołek